pjdijxhoorn/Milestone-project-3/readme.md

     ![profile functions.](static/images/profile2.PNG)

-    - Underneath the personal recipes there is a favourites list here you can find all tyhe recipes that are marked on the recipe page. each one has a button to remove it from the list again.
+    - Underneath the personal recipes there is a favourites list here you can find all the recipes that are marked on the recipe page. each one has a button to remove it from the list again.

     ![profile functions.](static/images/profile3.PNG)